chriscastille6/website/content/post/correlation-learning-app/index.md

 How well can you spot the strength of relationships in data?
 This seemingly simple question reveals one of the fundamental challenges in teaching statistics: the gap between theoretical understanding and intuitive feel.
 As someone who teaches organizational research methods, I've found that correlation coefficients—while mathematically straightforward—are surprisingly difficult for students to grasp intuitively.

 **I'm experimenting with Generative AI to become a more effective teacher.** This blog post shares one of those experiments: an interactive web application designed to help students develop an intuitive understanding of correlation coefficients through experiential learning.
-It – and the tool that I created – were done so with the help of Cursor.
+It – and the tool that I created – were done so with the help of [Cursor](https://cursor.sh), an AI-powered code editor that has been incredibly helpful for my development workflow.

 ### The Challenge of Teaching the Concept of a Correlation